Dani Dyer: Personal life

-Dyer was in a relationship with Sammy Kimmence prior to appearing on Love Island.
-While on the series, Dyer was in a relationship with Jack Fincham; the pair split later that year.
-Dyer and Kimmence then were pictured together and it was reported that their relationship had been rekindled, which was later confirmed by Dyer.
-On 28 July 2020, the couple announced via social media that Dyer was pregnant with their first child.
-On 23 January 2021, she gave birth to a son named Santiago.
-She reportedly split from Kimmence after he was jailed for 3½ years (served 18 months) after scamming two elderly men out of £34,000.
+Dyer was in a relationship with Sammy Kimmence before appearing on Love Island.
+While on the series in 2018, Dyer was in a relationship with Jack Fincham; the pair split later that year.
+Dyer then rekindled her relationship with Kimmence.
+On 23 January 2021, she gave birth to a son.
+She reportedly split from Kimmence after he was jailed for 3½ years (serving 18 months) after scamming two elderly men out of £34,000.

-On 27 December 2021, Dyer confirmed she was in a relationship with Premier League footballer Jarrod Bowen in an interview on The Lateish Show with Mo Gilligan.
-The couple announced on 20 January 2023 that they are expecting twins together.
+On 27 December 2021, Dyer confirmed she was in a relationship with West Ham United footballer Jarrod Bowen in an interview on The Lateish Show with Mo Gilligan.
+She gave birth to twin daughters on 22 May 2023.
+They announced their engagement on 21 July 2024 and married on 30 May 2025.